kuleuven/iRODS-User-Training/08_mango_portal.md

 Click on any of these options and you will be asked for an ID and a name for the label.
 The ID should be something descriptive, in lowercase, without spaces.
 The label is what the user will see.
 After that, you will need to specify what kind of input the user can give (differs per element type).
 Click on 'submit' to verify the creation of your element.

 <img align="center" src="img/mango_portal_template_radio_button.png" width="600px">

 You can keep creating elements until you are happy with your schema.
 If an element should be mandatory, don't forget to tick the 'required' checkbox.
-When you are ready, click on 'submit template'
+When you are ready, click on 'submit template'.

 If you want to make changes later, you can always return to the metadata schema tab and edit your schema.
 Deleting a schema will be possible in later versions.